Clemapfel/mousetrap/docs/03_actions.md

 # Chapter 3: Actions

-In this chapter we will learn:
+In this chapter, we will learn:
-+ How to use the command pattern to encapsulate application functionality
++ How and why to use the command pattern to encapsulate application functionality
 + How to create and use `mousetrap::Action`
 + How to trigger actions using `Button` and `PopoverMenu`

 ## Command Pattern

 As we create more and more complex applications, keeping track of how / when to trigger which functionality gets harder and harder.
-An application can have hundreds, if not thousands of functions, all linked to one or more triggers such a buttons, menus, keyboard shortcuts, etc. Things will get out of hands very quickly, which is why there's a software design pattern just for this, the [**command pattern**](https://en.wikipedia.org/wiki/Command_pattern).
+An application can have hundreds, if not thousands of functions, all linked to one or more triggers such a buttons, menus, keyboard shortcuts, etc. Things will get out of hands very quickly, which is why there's a software design pattern just for this purpose, called the [**command pattern**](https://en.wikipedia.org/wiki/Command_pattern).

-A **command**, henceforth called **action** is a an object which has the following components:
+A **command**, henceforth called **action**, is an object which has the following components:
 + A **function**, which is the actions behavior
-+ An **id** which uniquely identifies the action
++ An **ID** which uniquely identifies the action

 ## Actions

 As early as possible, we should drop the habit of defining application behavior inside a global function.
+Unless a function/lambda is used exactly once, it should be an action.

-For example, in the previous chapter, we declared a `Button` with the following behavior:
+For example, in the previous chapter, we declared a `Button` with the following behavior when clicked:

 ```cpp
 auto button = Button();